Sunday, August 31, 2008

 Then, in 1971, he had his biggest hit with the score to and theme from Shaft.
 The album and the song went to #1.
 More amazing, Hayes beat out legends Johnny Mercer and Henry Mancini, among others, to win the Best Song Oscar.

 Later in the year, Hayes would continue his streak with his top ten album, Black Moses.
-He'd continue having hits through the 70s, but was never as big again, and by the 80s, stopped charting.
+He'd keep having hits through the 70s, but was never as big again, and by the 80s, stopped charting.

 Which makes it all the more surprising that he became more famous than ever in the last decade of his life.
 He became the voice of the popular character Chef ("Hello there, children!") on Comedy Central's enormous hit South Park.
 Chef, based on low-talking soul singers from the 70s (as much Barry White as Isaac Hayes), was the one the kids turned to when they were in trouble, and he regularly dispensed valuable advice.